 Just north of Old Town is Riverside Drive, a pleasant, shady road that follows the Coquille River and skirts the Bandon Marsh.
 It is also the off-the-beaten-path address of John Bealey’s Riverside Studio and Gallery, less than 1/2 mile from the heart of Bandon.

 John graduated from college in Oregon with a degree in art education after doing an internship in Alaska.
 A couple of years later, he headed back to Alaska to take a job at a two-teacher school on Spruce Island and stayed for several years.
 His travels took him to the South Pacific and then back to Alaska where he continued teaching and had an art studio.
 After many years of being gone, John finally returned to Oregon.
 He chose Bandon for its similarities to the fishing lifestyle in Alaska and opened Mother’s Natural Grocery, still going strong after twenty-plus years, now with under new ownership.

-It wasn't long before John was back in the classroom.
+It wasn’t long before John was back in the classroom.
 He taught high school art in Coquille until he retired in 2012.
-It was then he turned his attention to starting an art studio, and Riverside Studioand Gallerywas born.
+He then turned his attention to starting an art studio, and Riverside Studio and Gallery was born.

 Walking through Riverside Studio and Gallery must be done slowly.
 The individual art pieces are so unique, each one deserves and requires careful attention.
 The display case at the entrance is itself filled with nearly 100 pieces of jewelry, small works of pottery, and many other fascinating items.